harness/developer-hub/tutorials/secure-supply-chain/generate-sbom.md

 ## Create policies

-You must create and store SSCA policies in the Harness File Store.
+You must create the [SSCA policies](/docs/category/ssca-policy-enforcement) that you want Harness SSCA to enforce.
+Create these policies in the Harness File Store.

 1. In your Harness Project, go to **File Store** under **Project Setup**.
 You can also create policies at the Account and Org scopes.
 2. Select **New**, and select the manifest as file usage type.
-3. Enter the [policy definitions](/docs/category/ssca-policy-enforcement), and then select **Save**.
+3. Enter the policy definitions, and then select **Save**.

 <!-- ![](./static/ssca-policy-file-store.png) -->